romkatv/dotfiles-public/README.md

   - Tab *Layout*:
     - Set *Screen Buffer Size > Height* to 9999.
     - Check *Wrap text output on resize*.
-    - Set window size and position the way you like it.
+    - Uncheck *Let system position window*.
   - Tab *Colors*:
     - Click *Screen Background*, then click on the leftmost colored square (black) and set all color componets to `24`.
   - Tab *Terminal*: